Wind & Solar Powered Houseboats? The Power of Solar Panels for Energy!

 NOTE:

 If you get a book, and you than decide to add some clean renewable energy onto your houseboat, do please take some photo's and come to share it all with us here.
 Nothing better than seeing successful projects.
+Almost forgot, most of these books have a "money back guarantee".

 back to Wind & Solar Powered Houseboats

-You will also find a list of the good reliable brands and manufacturers to help make your transition into Wind Power & Solar Energy a simple one.
+You will find a list of the good reliable brands and manufacturers to help make your transition into Wind Power & Solar Energy a simple one.
 There's also a list of some "optional equipment & supplies" to consider.

 WHERE TO BUY: